7 Ways to Keep Your Sanity while Kids are Home for the Summer

 5. Go on a Family Vacation

-Believe it or not, while family vacations are normally viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
-There are so many vacation ideas out there that have activities for the kids to do, as well as the parents, separately and together.
+Believe it or not, while family vacations are typically viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
+There are so many vacation ideas out there.
+Many of which have activities for the kids to do.
+As well as the parents, separately and together.

 6. Use Essential Oils

 While many moms joke about chugging wine or medicating themselves to stay sane during the summer, I’ve been using a more natural approach — with essential oils instead!
 Some of my favorite essential oils to use to keep me calm and grounded are Lavender, Frankincense, Stress Away, Peppermint, and Lemon.